 During the first weeks of the fellowship, a preliminary career development plan (CDP) was scheduled.
-Some short-term goals were set, such as gaining theoretical and practical experience in state of the art computer vision algorithms in order to define the specific scientific field she would focus on.
-Training needs were also defined like the possibility of additional secondments apart from the ones already stated, the attendance to conferences and workshops, the participation to teaching activities in NTUA etc. During the first two years in the project, the main research topics of ESR4 within the framework of ITN-DCH work packages (WP) are focusing in:
+Some short-term goals were set, such as gaining theoretical and practical experience in state of the art computer vision algorithms, in order to define the specific scientific field, in which I would focus on.
+Training needs were also defined, like the possibility of additional secondments apart from the ones already stated, attendance at conferences and workshops, participation in teaching activities at NTUA etc. During the first two years in the project, the main research topics of ESR4 within the framework of ITN-DCH work packages (WP) are focusing in: